kubemaya/website/docs/dashboard/deploy-app.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Deploy your application
 To deploy an application follow the next steps:
-1. Build and package your application described in the **Application Development**
+1. Build and package your application described in the **Application Development**.
+This generates an `.tgz` file in the `package` directory with the name of your appplication.
 2. Open the tab **UPLOAD**

 ![](/img/deploy-app/s1.png)